Skip to main content

 GENERAL DESCRIPTION OF PATIENT SUPPORT CORPS (PSC)

 Multi-Year and Year-Round: Because of the intensive training provided, and the way in which student interns are embedded in teams with continual patient care responsibilities, I am looking for students who can make a multi-year commitment and work shifts year-round, including during winter, spring, and summer breaks.
-I will excuse students from their shifts during exams, and they can negotiate short vacations during their longer breaks.
+I will excuse students from their shifts during exams, and they can negotiate vacation time during their longer breaks.
+Program participation during breaks will occur outside of URAP and will not earn credit.
+Year-round and multi-year participation is not absolutely required, but in practice this is how the program operates as a high reliability partner to our clinical sites.

-Student availability and time management: I sort applications by students’ available time slots and assign accepted applicants to open roles in our clinical teams.
-The more availability and flexibility students have in their schedule, the greater the chances of matching one of our open time slots.
+Student availability and time management: The more availability and flexibility applicants have in their schedule, the greater the chances of matching one of our open time slots.
 THIS IS NOT A PROGRAM FOR STUDENTS WHO ARE SPREAD THIN AND OVERCOMMITTED.
-This is a program for students who want to focus their patient-facing, clinical, volunteer and service experience on a single co-curricular activity, the Patient Support Corps.
+This is a program for early-stage students who want to focus their patient-facing, clinical, volunteer and service experience on a single co-curricular activity, the Patient Support Corps.
 I expect students will also want to develop one set of research experiences outside of PSC to complement the PSC's focus on patient service.
 Then students should protect the rest of their time for coursework, exams, and self care.
-The PSC does not promote the broken model of pre-professional students spreading themselves thin over many activities.
-This is a sustained, longitudinal, intensive commitment and will reward your investment accordingly.
+The PSC does not promote the broken model of pre-professional students spreading themselves thin over many activities in an effort to impress future reviewers with sheer quantity of grandiose-sounding activities.
+Rather, PSC is a sustained, longitudinal, intensive commitment and will reward your investment accordingly.

 STUDENT ORGANIZATION